Types of Compensation: Everything HR Professionals Need to Know

 Understanding the different types of compensation is critical to creating an attractive compensation package for your current employees.
 Not only will this help you retain your top talent, but it will also help you attract new talent to your organization—as long as you set yourself apart from your competition.

 Conducting a compensation analysis and creating a solid compensation strategy is the responsibility of HR and compensation & benefits professionals.
 Where there isn’t a Human Resources team in place, this will usually often fall on the business owner or manager.
+If this isn’t your area of expertise, using the right compensation metrics can go a long way.

 Suppose you haven’t yet given much thought to your compensation and benefits strategy.
 In that case, you’re potentially missing out on improving your employees’ overall happiness and engagement, along with your employee retention figures and employer brand.